MaSe69/dssb/index.md

 Special topic of interest:
 - [Pandas - Rows](pandas_rows24) - How to delete the last row of a Pandas dataframe?
+Special topic of interest:
+- [Pandas running in a Docker container](pandas_docker) - How run a Python program using Pandas in a Docker container?

 # Results
 ## First Names